[Editor’s note: This story was previously published in September 2018. It has since been updated and republished.]

 As Canada’s biggest communications firm, BCE (NYSE:BCE) essentially has a moat.
 In this day and age, no one can survive without internet access.
 As such, BCE leverages extensive broadband and wireless networks that have a value north of $4 billion.
 The company’s broadband footprint extends out to 9.2 million locations, and it offers LTE wireless coverage for almost every Canadian.

-For starters, shares have relatively stabilized since late April, suggesting the worst of the volatility is over.
+Shares have grown slowly and steadily since the beginning of the year, suggesting the worst of the volatility is behind it.
 Second, BCE’s revenues have steadily increased over the past three years, and we’re on pace for a fourth.
-Finally, BCE offers a generous 5.8% dividend yield, which the company can support.
+Finally, BCE offers a generous 5.36% dividend yield, which the company can support.

 Last year, the telecom firm had $5.8 billion in operating cash flow, and $2.6 billion FCF.
 Unless Canadians suddenly stop using the internet, you can trust BCE.